 For Potential Graduate Students

-There are several fellowships at MSU, one exclusively for students in the plant sciences (unfortunately, these are only available for US citizens).
-There are also TA positions available in the Plant Biology department at MSU.
-The Genetics Program supports students during their first year of laboratory rotations.
+There are several graduate fellowships at MSU (unfortunately, most of these are only available for US citizens).
+There are also TA positions available for funding graduate students in the Plant Biology department at MSU.
+However, students who speak English as a second language must pass a speak test to be funded as a TA.
+The MPS Program supports students during their first year of laboratory rotations.
 If you are eligible, I strongly encourage you to apply for a NSF Graduate Fellowship.
 These are very competitive, but a real benefit to your graduate program.